James J. Hill House: History

+James J. Hill became wealthy as the chief executive officer of the Great Northern Railway.
+He had a large family of 10 children, and built a substantial home in Saint Paul in 1878 in the Lowertown area near Ninth and Canada streets.

-Hill bought three lots on Summit Avenue in 1882, during an era when wealthy citizens were scrambling to build fashionable homes in the neighborhood.
+In 1882, during an era when wealthy citizens were scrambling to build fashionable homes on Summit Avenue, Hill bought three lots in the neighborhood.
 The street offered a commanding view of downtown St. Paul and the Mississippi River area, making it a highly desirable location.
-The family previously lived in the Lowertown area in St. Paul, near Ninth and Canada streets.

 As new warehouses and railroad tracks crowded the Lowertown residential area, and as Hill's collection of paintings and sculpture overflowed the house, the Hill family thought it was desirable to move.
 Hill also realized that recent improvements in home technology, such as electric lighting, plumbing, ventilation, and fireproofing, could be incorporated into a new home.
-Moreover, since Hill was becoming a socially prominent person in the community, a new home would stand as a tribute to his status as the "Empire Builder".
+Moreover, since Hill was growing in social prominence in the community, a new home would befit his status as the "Empire Builder" of northern railroads.

-The house was designed by an East Coast architectural firm, Peabody, Stearns and Furber, at a time when other homes in the neighborhood were designed by local architects such as Clarence Johnston and Cass Gilbert.
-The house was designed in the Richardsonian Romanesque style, with a massive, rugged style featuring randomly sized blocks of stone, sturdy pillars, rounded arches, and a generally strong horizontal emphasis.
+The house was designed by an East Coast architectural firm, Peabody, Stearns and Furber, at a time when local architects such as Clarence Johnston and Cass Gilbert were employed on other homes in the neighborhood.
+It emerged in the Richardsonian Romanesque style, with a massive, rugged appearance featuring randomly sized blocks of stone, sturdy pillars, rounded arches, and a generally strong horizontal emphasis.

 Hill supervised the design and construction closely.
 As an example, when the Lewis Comfort Tiffany Company submitted designs for the stained glass windows, Hill replied that they were, "anything but what I want," and the job went to A.B.
 Cutter and Company of Boston.
 Later, in 1889, Hill fired the architects because they had overridden his orders to the stonecutters in Massachusetts, and hired the Boston firm of Irving and Casson to finish the project.

 The St. Paul Pioneer Press reviewed the house just before it was completed in 1891, writing:

 Solid, substantial, roomy, and comfortable is the new home of James J. Hill and family. ...
 There has been no attempt at display, no desire to flaunt an advertisement of wealth in the eyes of the world.
 Just a family home ... impressive, fine, even grand in the simplicity of design, but after all a St. Paul home.

+Hill died in 1916, and his wife followed in 1921.
+After their parents’ passing, the children eventually moved out.